Loading...

 Solution: As long as the current through the filament lightbulb is small, we can assume Ohm's law will be obeyed.

-(a) Shining less brightly means less current passes through the filament (resistance).
-According to Ohm's law, the current is inversely proportional to the resistance, so an increase in the resistance will cause a decrease in the current through the filament and consequently a less glow for the lightbulb.
+(a) If a lightbulb shines less brightly, it means less current is passing through the filament (resistance).
+According to Ohm's law, the current is inversely proportional to the resistance.
+Therefore, an increase in the resistance will cause a decrease in the current through the filament, resulting in a dimmer lightbulb.

 Question: A $12-\rm V$ battery is connected across a lightbulb with variable resistance.
 As the resistance increases, what happens to each of the following quantities?